 Is dream interpretation real?
 Good question.
-I’ve wondered about dreams since I was a kid, but until recently, I wasn’t sure.
-Now, I am.
-Sure, that is, that I can’t make any sense of it.
-Here’s how my two dreams muddied the mirror.
+I’ve wondered about dreams since I was a kid, but until recently, I was uncertain.
+But now, I know.
+That is, dreams tell you some things about yourself, maybe even things you don’t like.
+Here’s how my two dreams muddied the mirror in a way that made sense.

 Estimated reading time: 4 minutes